AI Use Cases/Construction

 Generic platforms optimize the wrong metric for construction

 Off-the-shelf programmatic tools optimize cost-per-lead or click-through rate.
-A $2.8M healthcare renovation requires LEED AP credentials and active medical construction subcontractor relationships-data that lives in your vendor management system, not in ad networks.
+A public-school renovation requires your firm to hold the state's bonding capacity and an active relationship with a union electrical sub - data that lives in your vendor management system, not in ad networks.
 Plugging a generic bidding tool into construction marketing spend without the operational data layer produces more leads, not better ones.

 5. 5